 Personal branding is the practice of promoting and marketing yourself and your career.
 It is an ongoing process that involves maintaining your reputation and impression of yourself as an individual.
 Branding was formerly viewed as something specific to businesses, however, with the growth of online communities, it has now become just as important on an individual level.
-Creating a recognizable and reputable personal brand opens up a world of opportunities which can help you move up in your career, build a network, meet new clients, gain press recognition and even make important friendships!
+Creating a recognisable and reputable personal brand opens up a world of opportunities which can help you move up in your career, build a network, meet new clients, gain press recognition and even make important friendships!

 Building a personal brand can be daunting and many do not know where to start.
 We have put together these five tips to help you get started on building your brand, whatever industry you are in and whatever goals you may have for creating your brand.

 The first step to building your personal brand is identifying what your intentions and goals are.
 To do this you will need to take stock of your values and passions.
 Your values are the principles you believe in.
 This could include things like community, honesty, integrity and family.
 Your passions on the other hand, are the specific activities you care about, both professional and personal such as lifestyle, technology, business, art and fashion; understanding what these are will help you define your goals for your personal brand and create the persona you would like to share with the world.
 Identifying your goals will help you determine your niche and keep your messaging focused for your target audience.
 It is important to have a clear idea of your goals in the beginning, however, you may find that as time passes, you want to narrow down on specific interests which connect with your target audience even further.
 The best personal brands are very specific.
 The narrower and more focused your brand is, the easier it is for people to remember who you are.